 Transjugular intrahepatic portosystemic shunt (TIPS) is currently used for the treatment of complications of portal hypertension[1].
 The establishment of TIPS is widely accepted as an alternative to surgery in the management of complications from portal hypertension such as variceal bleeding, refractory ascites, Budd-Chiari syndrome, hepatorenal syndrome, hepatic hydrothorax, and even hepatopulmonary syndrome[2].
 After TIPS was introduced as an alternative treatment for complications related to portal hypertension, it was progressively recognized as an effective therapeutic option in a growing number of clinical situations[3,4].

 With the advances in materials, many experimental and clinical studies[5] have been conducted using covered stent grafts, especially stent grafts covered with polytetrafluoroethylene, to improve the long-term patency of TIPS[6].
-The incidence of hepatic encephalopathy (HE) remains a problem in TIPS placement, and affects the quality of life and long-term outcomes of patients.
+The incidence of hepatic encephalopathy (HE) remains a problem in TIPS placement and affects the quality of life and long-term outcomes of patients.

 It has been reported[7] that the reflux blood from the splenic and superior mesenteric veins is distributed hydrodynamically in the main portal vein, that is, alongside the trunk on both sides of the wall of the portal vein.
 However, it is not fully mixed and enters the left and right branches of the portal vein.
 The right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein[8].